Chittorgarh: Chittorgarh Fort

-The Chittor Fort is seated on a 180-metre hill, covers an expanse of 700 acre.
+The Chittor Fort is seated on a 180-metre hill, covering an expanse of 700 acre.
 It was constructed by the Mauryans in the 7th century CE.
 There is also a belief that it was constructed by Bhima of the Pancha Pandavas.
-This fort was the citadel of many great rajput warriors such as Gora, Badal, Rana Kumbha, Maharana Pratap, Jaimal, Patta, etc.
+This fort was the citadel of many great Rajput warriors such as Gora, Badal, Rana Kumbha, Maharana Pratap, Jaimal, Patta, etc.

 Architectural Features of Chittorgarh Fort

-The Chittorgarh Fort contains towers, reservoirs, and other architectural elements pictured below:
+The Chittorgarh Fort contains towers, reservoirs, and other architectural elements, as pictured below:

 Chittor Fort – A panoramic view of the historic fort.

 Kirti Stambha (Tower of Fame) – A Jain monument within the fort.

 Fort Reservoir – One of the fort's water systems.

 Vijaya Stambha (Tower of Victory) – Built to commemorate Rana Kumbha's victory.